 Donors Needed to Replenish Red Cross Blood Supply

-Urgent need for platelet donors, blood donors with types O, A negative and B negative
+Platelet donors, blood donors with types O, A negative and B negative needed.

-“Blood products were distributed to hospitals as quickly as the donations came in,” said Jim Flickema, CEO of the Red Cross Great Lakes Blood Services Region.
+“Blood products were distributed to hospitals as quickly as the donations came in,” said Darrin Greenlee, CEO of the Red Cross Southern California Blood Services Region.
 “The extraordinary number of cancellations in January was the equivalent of the Red Cross having to shut down its national operations for more than an entire day.”

-There is an urgent need for blood types O positive, O negative, A negative and B negative.
+Blood types O positive, O negative, A negative and B negative are most needed.
 Eligible donors with these blood types are strongly encouraged to make an appointment to give in the coming days.

 Platelets, a key clotting component of blood often needed by cancer patients, must be transfused within five days of donation, so donations are constantly needed.
 Red blood cells, the oxygen carrying component of blood, are the most widely transfused blood product and must be transfused within 42 days.